zaguiini/nodejs-ts-boilerplate/README.md

 ## Usage

-Just use this a template.
+Just use this repository as a template.

 1. Clone it;
 2. Change `name` and `description` on `package.json`;